AntonTeoretik/Zertz/README.md

 # Zertz

-A Haskell implementation for table game Zertz
+A Haskell implementation for table game Zertz.
+Was done without git so I'm just adding the complete code here once